mg3994/markdown_bounty_solution_found_need_some_mods/README.md

 <!-- To achieve a smooth transition where one MarkdownBody fades out while the other fades in, making them appear as one continuous element, -->
+Actual results: The animating back layer cannot reach 0 opacity smoothly, it stays there almost fully transperent, until the animation reaches the end, and then it sort of snaps out

 # markdown_fade